-Shaving can be done every day whereas dermaplaning should most definitely not.
-You actually need to wait two weeks before the next session.
-Although sunscreen is important for everyone, it's very crucial after getting this service because the skin is very sensitive to the sun and hyperpigmentation (dark skin spots) are possible.
+Side note: It's very crucial to wear sunscreen after getting this service because the skin is very sensitive to the sun and hyperpigmentation (dark skin spots) are possible.

 Dermaplaning prices range from $75 to $150 and up.
-Most doctors' offices or medispas that have it on the menu will offer it with a chemical peel or facial because it allows the other products to sink deeper into the skin with the aim of quicker or better results.
-Either way, make sure the technician/Esthetician is well trained and is comfortable with what they're doing.
+Many dermatologists' offices or medispas that have it on the menu will offer it with a chemical peel or facial because it allows products to sink deeper into the skin with the aim of quicker or better results.